qor/qor/example/tutorial/bookstore/README.md

 TODO: it's a bug that this is needed - but for now this needs to be called manually:
     mysql> use qor_bookstore;
     mysql> CREATE TABLE `translations` (`key` varchar(255),`locale` varchar(255),`value` varchar(255) , PRIMARY KEY (`key`(100),`locale`(100)));

-NB: There is one more step - [INSERTing initial users](https://github.com/qor/qor/tree/docs_and_tutorial/example/tutorial/bookstore#insert-some-users).
-You need to run the app once before you can do it (running it the first time creates the `users` table we want to insert into...)

-## Get Started

-We want to create a simple bookstore application.
-We will start by building a catalog of books and then later add a storefront.
-We will add a staging environment (database rather) so that editors can make changes to contents and then later publish them to a live database.

-We will add Localization(L10n) for the books and authors and Internationalization(I18n) support for the complete backoffice we built with `qor/admin`.

 ### The basic models